 Prior to coming to ALDF, Carney Anne graduated from U.C.
 San Diego with a B.A. in political science and holds a J.D. from Tulane University, where she served as editor of The Sports Lawyer’s Journal.
 She also holds a graduate degree in community advocacy from the George Washington University Graduate School of Political Management.
 In addition to her work at ALDF, Carney Anne is an adjunct lecturer at Tulane, where she teaches a seminar in animal law.
 She has served on the board of directors for the Humane Society of Louisiana and is a member of the ABA TIPS Animal Law Committee, the Texas Animal Law Committee, and previously served as the co-chair of the Animal Welfare Committee for the Dallas Association of Young Lawyers.

 Carney Anne is a recognized speaker on the national circuit and has served as national and international media spokesperson on a wide range of animal protection issues.
 She has been interviewed and recognized on outlets including CNN, ABC, CBS, Fox, the Huffington Post, Los Angeles Times, the Associated Press, NPR, and has been quoted in numerous international media outlets.
-She has been an active animal advocate for more than twenty years and, although a Bay Area native, currently lives in New Orleans with her husband, sons, and dog Ranger.
+She has been an active animal advocate for more than twenty years and, although a Bay Area native, currently lives in New Orleans with her sons and her dog Ranger.